Responsible Beverage Service (RBS) Training

 Who must be trained under AB 1221?

-“ABC On-Premises License” means an ABC license that grants the privilege to serve alcoholic drinks to patrons who then consume them within the licensed premises.
+“ABC On-Premises License” means an ABC license that grants the privilege to serve alcoholic beverages to customers who then consume them within the licensed premises.

-Does AB 1221 apply to entities obtaining daily licenses?
+Does AB 1221 apply to person(s) obtaining daily on-sale licenses?

 Yes.
-For events under a daily license, at least one person working the event is required to be RBS trained and certified.
+For anyone obtaining a daily on-sale license, at least one person who will be present at the event and overseeing the alcohol service will be required to be RBS trained and certified.
 The person(s) identified on the one-day application as being RBS trained and certified must remain on-site during the duration of the event.
 Additionally, the RBS trained and certified person(s) must actively monitor the service of alcoholic beverages to guests at the event and have created policies for the event that mandate and foster responsible alcoholic beverage service.

 What is the definition of an alcohol server under AB 1221?